About Scientific American

 Scientific American - YouTube

 Scientific American, American monthly magazine interpreting scientific developments to lay readers, the most highly regarded of its genre.
-It was founded in New York City in 1845 by Rufus Porter, a New England inventor, as a weekly newspaper describing new inventions. at Britannica.com
+It was founded in New York City in 1845 by Rufus Porter, a New England inventor, as a weekly newspaper describing new inventions.
+He sold it in 1846 to another at Britannica.com